 What is bail?

-It could also means, that a person who is ultimately not given a prison sentence or a shorter term of imprisonment, nonetheless spends time in prison that they shouldn’t have.
+It could also mean that a person, who is ultimately not given a prison sentence or a shorter term of imprisonment, nonetheless spends time in prison that they shouldn’t have.

 If a person does spend time in prison unnecessarily, there is usually no compensation available to them.
-It usually just means, tough luck.
-Therefore getting bail is obviously extremely important.
+It usually just means: tough luck.
+Therefore, getting bail is extremely important.

 Who needs bail?

-As opposed to arresting a person, police can serve court documents on them.
+As opposed to arresting a person, the Police can serve court documents on them.

 Who grants bail?